-- Photo Identification.
-A valid U.S. driver's license or valid passport. - 5.
-ECFMG Certificate (if applicable) - ABMS Board certification certificate or letter of admissibility (if applicable) or letter from prerequisite training Program Director. - Royal College of Physicians and Surgeons of Canada (RCPSC) Certificate, if plastic surgery training completed in Canada.
+- 1. Online Application. - 2.
+Application Fee as listed in the Fee Schedule. - 3.
+ECFMG Certificate (if applicable). - 4.
+ABMS Board certification certificate or letter of admissibility (if applicable) or letter from prerequisite training Program Director. - 5.
+Royal College of Physicians and Surgeons of Canada (RCPSC) Certificate, if plastic surgery training completed in Canada.